Pova/Pova/README.md

 ### The IBM Data Science Professional Certificate is a comprehensive program that equips learners with the skills and tools necessary to pursue a career in data science.

-This is a repository of some of the work I've done for the certification.
+This repository is a collection of some of the work I've done for the certification.

 <hr/>